How do I maintain a healthy diet in pregnancy?

-All pregnant women need a healthy, balanced diet that includes a good range of fresh vegetables, fruit, dairy, meat or alternative proteins, and wholegrains.
+All women need a balanced, healthy diet in pregnancy that includes a good range of fresh vegetables, fruit, dairy, meat or alternative proteins, and wholegrains.

-Both over-nutrition and under-nutrition can cause problems for fetal development.
+An unhealthy diet can lead to problems for fetal development.
 If you are concerned about your nutrition, consider seeing a dietitian for professional guidance.
-Avoid fad diets, as these are often overly restrictive, lack sufficient nutrients and lack evidence of benefit.
+Avoid fad diets, as these are often overly restrictive, lack nutrients and don’t have evidence of benefit.

 - Raw or under-cooked meat, fish and poultry